SiigoDev/siigo_sdk_javascript/docs/VoucherApi.md

   try {
     let apiInstance = new SiigoApi.VoucherApi();
     let opts = {
+      'name': RC-01-45, // String | Represents the name of voucher.
+For example, the name of a voucher can be like 'RC-01-45'.
       'createdStart': new Date("2013-10-20T19:20:30+01:00"), // Date | Returns results where the \"created\" field is greater or equal than the entered date
       'createdEnd': new Date("2013-10-20T19:20:30+01:00"), // Date | Returns results where the \"created\" field is less or equal than the entered date
       'dateStart': new Date("2013-10-20T19:20:30+01:00"), // Date | Returns results with date greater or equal than the \"date_start\" date
       'dateEnd': new Date("2013-10-20T19:20:30+01:00"), // Date | Returns results with date less or equal than the \"date_end\" date
       'updatedStart': new Date("2013-10-20T19:20:30+01:00"), // Date | Returns results where the \"last_updated\" field is greater or equal than the entered date
       'updatedEnd': new Date("2013-10-20T19:20:30+01:00"), // Date | Returns results where the \"last_updated\" field is less or equal than the entered date
       'page': 1, // Number | Represents the current page
       'pageSize': 25 // Number | Represents the number of results per page.
     };

     const data = await apiInstance.getVouchers(opts);